 How do credit unions work?

-1. They are run by their members on behalf of their members
+• They are run by members for members

-3. Most credit unions use their members money to run the services they offer
+• Most credit unions use members' money to run their services

 How do I join a credit union?